Teradata/developer-resources/docs/glossary.md

 ### OAuth app

 An OAuth app allows a user to grant access to their account on one website or service to another, without sharing their password.
 AI Unlimited uses an OAuth app, created by your organization, to authorize access to your GitHub or GitLab account for storing user and project information.

+<a id="glo-object-storage"></a>
+### Object storage
+A scalable, highly effective way to store large amounts of structured, semi-structured, or unstructured data in the cloud.
+Amazon S3 is object storage on AWS.
+Azure Blob Storage is object storage on Azure.
+Object storage is the basis for a [data lake](#glo-data-lake).

 ### term